stereobooster/zipper/Readme.md

     - $(A \cup B)^c = A^c \cap B^c$
     - $(A \cap B)^c = A^c \cup B^c$
     - $(A \cdot B)^c = A^c \cdot B \cup A \cdot B^c \cup A^c \cdot B^c$ - this is not quite correct, but we need to start somewhere
-    - Original Brzozowski paper had this, but it is not possible to use with recursion (not μ-recursive or something like that, need to look up exact mathemtical term). i saw a paper where they proposed how it can be used based on different semantics
+    - Original Brzozowski paper had this, but it is not possible to use with recursion (not μ-recursive or something like that, need to look up exact mathemtical term).
+I saw a papper where they proposed how it can be used based on different semantics

 ### Small bugs and unsorted notes